vessels-tech/papers/mywell/paper/paper.md

 ### MyWell Architecture

-- talk about all the components, how they work together.
-Don't go into too much detail

 MyWell can be seen as a collection of a number of smaller services.
 Figure _n_ shows an overview of each service, and how they work together.

 The core of the MyWell System is a service called MyWell Server.
 MyWell server is a web service written in Javascript, running on node js.
 All users, whether it be those using MyWell Web, Android or SMS ultimately end up interacting with MyWell Server.